-Any person that has spent a considerable amount of time surfing the internet has had the thought of making money online.
+Anyone who has spent a lot of time surfing the web has thought about making money online.

 What is LifePoints?

 LifePoints is a market research company that provides businesses with consumer feedback and insights on their products.
 Formed from the merger of MySurvey and Global Test Market, LifePoints has quickly become a popular destination for survey takers.
 The data Lifepoints collect helps companies and advertising partners provide better products and customer service.

 LifePoints was launched in 1946 as Nation Family Opinions and later acquired by Lightspeed Research.
 Originally called “Global Test Market,” Lightspeed rebranded LifePoints in 2019 to better stand out as one of the world’s best survey sites.

 According to the LifePoints’ website, LifePoints is available in 45 countries and 26 languages worldwide.